nspsck/STM32F411CEU6_BlackPill_Micropython/README.md

     FS_CACHE (xrw)  : ORIGIN = 0x20010000, LENGTH = 64K
 }
 ```
-Note that you have to wipe the whole flash during flashing the firmware for the modifications to take effect.
+Note that you have to wipe the whole flash while flashing the firmware for the modifications to take effect.

 ### Using external SPI-Flash
-You can either solder a external SPI-Flash directly on the board or connect the first SPI interface (`A4, A5, A6, A7`) to the external SPI-Flash module.
-Both way you can use a e.g. `8MB` version of firmware directly.
+You can either solder an external SPI-Flash directly on the board or connect the first SPI interface (`A4, A5, A6, A7`) to the external SPI-Flash module.
+Both ways you can use an e.g. `8MB` version of firmware directly.
 Assuming your external SPI-Flash has `8MB` of storage.
 If the SPI-Flash is not wired/soldered correctly, the firmware still boots but you do not have access to the flash storage.

 ## How to build
 ### Vanilla
-First of all, you have to have a linux enviroment and get the compilers.
-On ubuntu 23.10 and above or debian 12 and above, it's called `gcc-arm-none-eabi`.
-On arch linux, it's called `arm-none-eabi-gcc`.
+First of all, you have to have a Linux environment and get the compilers.
+On Ubuntu 23.10 and above or Debian 12 and above, it's called `gcc-arm-none-eabi`.
+On arch Linux, it's called `arm-none-eabi-gcc`.
 ```shell
 sudo apt-get -y install gcc-arm-none-eabi build-essential # On Ubuntu or Debian sudo pacman -S arm-none-eabi-gcc base-devel # On Arch Linux